What Is Data Processing? A Comprehensive Guide Along with Types & Methods

 • Data Entry: Once collected, data must be entered into a system for processing.
 This can involve manual entry by personnel or automated methods such as data ingestion pipelines for large datasets.

-• Data Processing: In this crucial step, the collected data undergoes manipulation, validation, transformation, and analysis.
+• Data Processing: In this step, the collected data undergoes manipulation, validation, transformation, and analysis.
 This can include cleaning data to remove errors or inconsistencies, transforming data into a suitable format, and performing calculations or statistical analysis to derive insights.

 • Data Storage: Processed data is then stored in a database, data warehouse, or other storage systems.
 This step ensures that the data is organized and accessible for future use.